ShirleyWISiu/LigTMap/README.md

 ## INSTALLATION

 ### 1. MOPAC2016
-MOPAC2016 can be downloaded from http://openmopac.net/
+MOPAC2016 can be downloaded from http://openmopac.net/MOPAC2016.html
-You need to request for a license to use, please go to the homepage to obtain a license.
-The license key will be emailed to you within one day.
+You need a license to use, please go to the homepage to obtain a license.
+The license key will be emailed to you.

 In essence, the installation steps are: